-- 1. We support the Capper-Volstead Act that has made agricultural cooperatives possible. - 2.
-We encourage domestic marketing cooperatives to initiate joint ventures and to expand activities international markets, including assisting developing countries in the purchase of U.S. farm commodities.
-We further urge the Washington State Department of Agriculture (WSDA) to continue to work closely with these cooperatives in creating new and expanded markets for our agricultural products worldwide. - 3.
+- 1. We encourage domestic marketing cooperatives to initiate joint ventures and to expand activities international markets, including assisting developing countries in the purchase of U.S. farm commodities.
+We further urge the Washington State Department of Agriculture (WSDA) to continue to work closely with these cooperatives in creating new and expanded markets for our agricultural products worldwide. - 2.
 We recognize the cooperative business model can be a tremendous force for achieving economic development in our rural communities.
-The state Grange encourages its members to actively participate in cooperative ventures of all types, both existing cooperatives and emerging co-ops, to promote the economic well-being of all regions of our state.
+We encourage the legislature to retain and improve cooperative laws and regulations that promote the economic well-being of our state.
+(2023)